 - Recognize your inner voice and give it some respect

 - Make time to listen to your thoughts

 - Learn to differentiate between thoughts, feelings, and instinct

 - Get in touch with your environment, both immediate and natural

 Over-thinking and analyzing decisions to the point where you lose the starting point will just place you under an avalanche of disparate conclusions if you don’t draw the line and stop breaking things down further.

 Let your instinctive conclusions have some power in your decision-making.
 Often the first feeling or thought we have when we need to make a decision is an intuitive answer, that your brain actually processes quicker than the speed of light.

 The amazing things we are discovering about the brain, how it learns and continues learning, how it actually stores experiences that we may not recall consciously and how intuition is wired into the automatic processes of the neurons, are leading to the conclusion that intuition is a superior form of intelligence that we all possess.
 Some of us are merely more trusting of it than others.

-In its use of 3D sound and state of the art sound engineering, which incorporates your personal frequencies, Synctuition’s binaural achieve a state of deep relaxation and generally improves your ability to access meditative states, thereby improving mental wellbeing.
+Synctuition will get you to firstly, recognize the difference between intuition and the other voices our brain pays attention to, and begin using this undervalued ability.
+The path to trusting your intuition more is within your sight.
+In its use of 3D sound and state-of-the-art sound engineering, which incorporates your personal frequencies, Synctuition’s binaural beats achieve a state of deep relaxation and generally improves your ability to access meditative states, thereby improving mental well-being.